adhese/sdk/README.md

 ###Build from source
 The Makefile uses UglifyJS2 to compress the javascript files.
-For more information: https://github.com/mishoo/UglifyJS2 Checkout this repository and type 'make' in the root of the SDK directory.
-To build the SDK without ajax support, use 'make noajax'
+For more information: https://github.com/mishoo/UglifyJS2

+Checkout this repository and type 'make' in the root of the SDK directory.

+To build the SDK without ajax support, use 'make noajax'.
+This results in a slightly smaller file (1.4k less).

 ###Use compressed distribution
 Use the adhese.min.js directly in your web page.
 This distribution includes the ajax library.